Scarabaeus1031/NEXAH/nexah/field_layer/README.md

 The **FIELD layer** is the geometric core of the NEXAH framework.

-It transforms system dynamics into a **continuous structural field representation**, enabling the analysis of flow, geometry, and structural transitions within complex systems.
+It transforms system dynamics into a **continuous field representation**, enabling the analysis of flow, geometry, and structural changes within complex systems.

-While earlier layers (META, ARCHY) define structure and dynamics, the FIELD layer reveals:
+While earlier layers (META, ARCHY) define structure and dynamics, the FIELD layer focuses on:

-> **how systems move through their own structure**
+> **how systems move through their state space**

 ---